 (E) Payment Advices Required Under 11 U.S.C. §521(a)(1)(B)(iv) – Payment advices should be accompanied by the Local Form “Declaration Regarding Payment Advices”.
 If the debtor was unemployed, self-employed or otherwise did not receive or is unable to produce payment advices or evidence of payment from any employer of the debtor reflecting such payment within 60 days before the date of the filing of the petition, the debtor should also submit the Local Form “Declaration Regarding Payment Advices” and indicate on the form the debtor’s status regarding payment advices to avoid automatic dismissal of the case.
 Before filing, privacy information in payment advices and other documents filed in compliance with this provision, should be redacted in accordance with Local Rule 5005-1(A)(2).

-(F) Requests for Copies of Debtor’s Tax Information – Requests for copies of the debtor’s tax information under 11 U.S.C. §521 or for individual debtors under 11 U.S.C. §1116(1)(A), shall be made in accordance with the Administrative Office of the United States Courts “Director’s Interim Guidance Regarding Tax Information Under 11 U.S.C. §521” dated September 20, 2005, and any subsequent directives issued.
-This document is posted on the court website.
+(F) Requests for Copies of Debtor’s Tax Information – Requests for copies of the debtor’s tax information under 11 U.S.C. §521 or for individual debtors under 11 U.S.C. §1116(1)(A), shall be made in accordance with the Administrative Office of the United States Courts “Director’s Guidance Regarding Tax Information Under 11 U.S.C. §521” and any subsequent directives issued.
+This document is posted on the court website (see Guide to Judiciary Policy Vol. 4: §830).
 In any case where the court directs the clerk to provide a party with a copy of a tax return which was ordered to be filed with the clerk, the clerk shall, unless otherwise ordered, provide such copy via U.S. mail.
 Any party receiving such copy shall comply with the guidelines addressing privacy of tax information.